-Chrome devices can be configured for Single Sign-On access via an enterprise’s SAML provider.
-This ensures that users sign in once to their device and their SSO carries through their session.
-While this works automatically with SAML-enabled applications that users visit through the Chrome browser, it doesn’t work for Chrome apps they install via the Chrome Web Store such as Citrix Receiver, Cisco AnyConnect, and others.
+- SAML single sign-on (SSO) SSO is a federated authentication that must be configured for your service’s backend.
+SSO works automatically with SAML-enabled apps that users visit through the Chrome browser, but it doesn’t work for Chrome apps they install from the Chrome Web Store such as Citrix Receiver or Cisco AnyConnect.

-Cookie access is gated over a primary filter for domain and secondary filters for cookie names, paths, and secure properties.
-These secondary parameters will be applied in addition to the domain filtering.
-An entry with no domain provided will not return any cookies.
-An empty whitelist will result in the default behavior, which is to block all incoming requests and not hand over any cookies.
+- Cookie access is gated over a primary filter for domain and secondary filters for cookie names, paths, and secure properties.
+These secondary parameters are applied in addition to the domain filtering.
+An entry with no domain provided does not return any cookies.
+An empty allowlist results in the default behavior of blocking all incoming requests and not handing over any cookies.

 An example configuration: